keep this website free for you. TaxTips.ca does

 The tax credits in this table have been calculated using the indexation

 factors shown in the bottom line of the table.
-The indexation factors have been confirmed to Canada Revenue Agency (CRA).
+The indexation factors used to calculate these amounts

-equivalent to spouse amount is not the same as the spouse amount.
-It is
+equivalent to spouse amount is now same as the spousal amount, as announced in

 n/a means there is no cap on the amount of medical expenses for other

 eligible dependants.
 (3) The Family

 Caregiver Amount (FCA) of $2,121 is added to these amounts in certain

 circumstances, for Federal and Yukon tax credits.
 The income threshold, if